 Detailed operating instructions are not required for assembly.
 Folding up the seat and handlebars and securing them is enough.
 The battery was already half charged, so you could jet off straight away for your first test drive.

 ENGWE S6: features and finish

-The ENGWE S6 can hardly be compared to the rental e-scooters that can be found on almost every street corner.
-Starting with the tires, we are dealing with tubeless 10″ tires with a rough off-road profile.
+The ENGWE S6 is hardly comparable to the rental e-scooters that are on almost every street corner.
+Starting with the tires, we are dealing with tubeless 10" tires with a coarse off-road profile.